 Student's name:

-Student's age: Stude nt's grade:
+Student's age: Student's grade:

 Student's address:

 Student's school:

 Name of accused school employee: Building:

 Name and address of person filing report:

 Name and address of student's parent or guardian, if different from person filing report:

 Date report of abuse was filed:

-Allegation is of Physical about sexual abuse
+Allegation is of Physical abuse sexual abuse

-Describe the nature, extent and cause of the stude pages if needed). nt's injury, if any and if known: (Attach additional
+Describe the nature, extent and cause of the student's injury, if any and if known: (Attach additional pages if needed).

-Describe your investigation: Attach additional parnames.) ges if needed.
-(Please do not use student witnesses' full
+Describe your investigation: Attach additional pages if needed.
+(Please do not use student witnesses' full names.)

-Were parent(s) or guardian(s) advised of their rig kindergarten through sixth grade children who are investigation? e alleged victims of or a witness in a sexual abuse

-YesNo Was the right exercised?YesNo
+Were parent(s) or guardian(s) advised of their right to see and hear any interview of their pre-kindergarten through sixth grade children who are alleged victims of or a witness in a sexual abuse investigation?
+Yes No Was the right exercised?
+Yes No

-Were audio tapes made of any interviews?ye sno

-Were video tapes made of any interviews?ye sno